Light show: inside the immersion between two continents in Iceland - 07/30/2022

 Silfra was formed by an earthquake more than two centuries ago and its clear waters come from the melting of the Langjökull glacier.

-With a duration of several decades, it runs through a tunnel of underground aquifers about 50 kilometers long.
+In existence for several decades, the rift runs through a tunnel of underground aquifers about 50 kilometers long.

 “This filtration system through the volcanic rocks (…) gives us super clear water”, tells AFP Thomas Gov, a French diving instructor.